zwang271/WEST/README.md

 + Activate the virtual envoronment by running
     + on Windows: `./west_env/Scripts/activate`
     + on Unix or MacOS: `source west_env/bin/activate`
-+ Install required libraries by running `pip install -r .\requirements.txt`
++ Install required libraries by running `pip install -r ./requirements.txt`
 + Launch the graphic user interface by running `python gui.py`

 To run the WEST tool from the terminal line, please refer to the document [`./Documentation/WESTREADME.md`](https://github.com/zwang271/WEST/blob/master/Documentation/WESTREADME.md).